lachlantait/lachlantait/README.md

 # Hi, I'm Lachlan

-I'm an IT student at Monash University and an aspiring software developer
+I'm an IT student at Monash University and an aspiring software developer.

+I use GitHub a lot for working on university assignments and my own private projects, hence all the commits in private repos you may see.

 ### My projects here on GitHub: